How to decide what to learn?

 I like to read and listen and I do them as often as possible.
 I learn many vocabularies through these methods.

 So you already picked a language to learn and decided your schedule, the next question is what you are going to use, what kind of books or other resources.
 There are so many learning resources available online, in bookshops, or in libraries.
 You might be confused by this extensive amount of choices.

-I always search for downloadable phrasebook with keyword "learn (language) filetype:pdf" in the beginning.
-Then, this downloaded phrasebook will be my learning material for few weeks.
+I always search for downloadable phrasebook with the keyword "learn (language) filetype:pdf" in the beginning.
+Then, this downloaded phrasebook will be my learning material for a few weeks.
 I keep on reading the phrasebook repeatedly until I am familiar with the written phrases.
 They are usually basic phrases, which are useful for conversation.